2EZ2break/CyberSecPortfolio.io/index.md

 I have hands-on experience in developing and maintaining secure web environments, most recently as a Digital Producer at Belk, where I worked on e-commerce platforms and digital marketing initiatives.
 Additionally, my role as a Jr. Web Developer at Mission Wired involved building secure donation websites for clients, optimizing performance, and executing impactful email campaigns.

-I am continuously expanding my skills in cyber security through my academic background, including a BA in Mass Communication with a minor in Computer Science, as well as certifications like Google’s Cyber Security Specialization and CompTIA Security+ (currently in progress).
+I am continuously expanding my skills in cyber security through my academic background, including a BA in Mass Communication with a minor in Computer Science, as well as certifications like Google’s Cyber Security Specialization and CompTIA Security+.

 In my portfolio, you'll find several projects that showcase my skills in security, such as deploying my own SIEM system using Microsoft Azure and developing a Python-based Wi-Fi sniffer tool for network security analysis.